 - Prof David Lindenmayer is an expert in ecology, conservation and biodiversity at the Fenner School, ANU.

-- Prof Stephen Dovers is an environmental governance and policy specialist, and Director of the Fenner School of Environment and Society, ANU.
+- Prof Stephen Dovers is an environmental governance and policy specialist.

 - Prof Albert van Dijk leads the Water and Landscape Dynamics Group at the Fenner School.